Loading AISVIT

 2. For text-to-video, choose duration, aspect ratio, and resolution.
 For first tests, 5 seconds at 720p or 480p is usually enough to validate the idea quickly.

-3. Upload an image only when the first frame needs to match a specific product shot, portrait, illustration, or composition.
+3. Use image-to-video when the first frame needs to match a specific product shot, portrait, illustration, thumbnail, or composition.

 5. Because sound is created automatically with the video, mention ambience, environmental noise, music, or spoken lines in the prompt when they matter.